 |ACTION: Publish or delete media from the course.|

 |Edit, select a thumbnail, create a clip, trim video, upload and manage captions, publish media items, or disable comments.|

 |Select to see where your media is published.|

-|To view the media click the image or link.|
+|To view, the media click the image or link.|

 Adding multimedia content to your course

-The Kaltura Mashup tool allows you to add video to your course anywhere that you can type.
-That means you can add video to discussion board posts, assignment submissions, messages, or anywhere else you have access to the content editor.
+The Kaltura Mashup tool allows you to add a video to your course anywhere that you can type.
+That means you can add a video to discussion board posts, assignment submissions, messages, or anywhere else you have access to the content editor.

 To add a video through the content editor, just click the Mashup button and select Kaltura Media from the menu.